 ACD: What cake are you most proud of?

 RS: I am most proud of my cake for the May/June issue of ACD, Floral Couture.
 Having the flexibility to design what I wanted pushed myself to attempt new techniques and it was a thrill!
 It was a simple two-tier design that incorporated some paint, pleating, piping and climbing florals with one of my favorite colors, claret.

 ACD: Where do you find your inspiration?

 RS: I find inspiration for cake design anywhere and everywhere.
-I see cake in the home decorating section of the department store like vases, mirrors and picture frames; on stationary designs and fonts; and artists of other mediums; their brush strokes, color palette and composition.
+I see a cake in the home decorating section of the department store like vases, mirrors and picture frames; on stationery designs and fonts; and artists of other mediums; their brush strokes, color palette, and composition.

 ACD: What tool could you not live without?

 RS: I have three tools that I could not live without a sharp cutting tool, my large stainless steel rolling pin, and my stainless steel ball tool in various sizes.
 I am a stickler for sharp clean edges and can be found using many different types of blades in one project.
 I also am not fond of rolling out fondant and covering cakes, so the big stainless steel rolling pin helps me achieve my least favorite task just a little quicker and with a little less pain.
 My favorite ball tools are the Colette Peters medium and extra large.
 I am not a fan of frilly flowers.
 These two tools together let me thin the edge of each petal while carefully controlling how frilly it is.